One of the most integral moments in the modern workplace has one of the most unlikely origins: a rugby game.

 If your daily scrums are in-person and teammates are physically capable of standing up during meetings, doing so can help keep the scrum brief.

-3. Randomize the Speaking Order
+3. Vary the Order of Speakers

 Have a different team member start each daily scrum and pass it on to a different person each day.
 If you stick to the same speaking order, team members could become complacent and start zoning out until it’s their time to speak.